faferiab/java-simple-api/README.md

 is a string, we are pretending it represents a URL to a file stored in a CDN that was magically created for you.

 - Create a simple web application for managing creatives.
-- An end user should be able to:
+- An end user should be able to:1
   - Create a brand
   - Create a campaign for a specific brand
   - Upload a creative for a specific brand campaign combination.

 - In this example, Authentication is not required.

-# Example resources
+### Example resources

 #### Brand:
   - Create a brand